luvit/luv/docs.md

 **calling** thread will be yielded.

-If luv is compiled with the `LUV_FORCE_COROUTINE_CONTINUATION` define (default on) any blocking function calls inside of a coroutine will instead yield and resume upon completion.
+If luv is compiled with the `LUV_FORCE_COROUTINE_CONTINUATION` define (default off) any blocking function calls inside of a coroutine will instead yield and resume upon completion.

 ### Pseudo-Types